xinchao-bojan/mirea_rtuitlab/README.md

 ### GET /shops/<int:shop_pk>

 Return list of products, that can be bought in this shop.
-Pagination available.
 Permission level : Anyone

 #### Example